-- All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side. - ii) Pump islands shall be setback at a minimum 4 metres from the front lot line. - iii) Accesses shall not be less than 7 metres wide and shall be clearly marked, and where a service station is located on a corner lot, the minimum distance between an access and the intersection of the street shall be 10 metres and the lot line between entrances shall be clearly indicated.
+- i) All gasoline pumps shall be located on pump islands designed for such purpose, and to which automobiles may gain access from either side. - ii) Pump islands shall be setback at a minimum 4 metres from the front lot line. - iii) Accesses shall not be less than 7 metres wide and shall be clearly marked, and where a service station is located on a corner lot, the minimum distance between an access and the intersection of the street shall be 10 metres and the lot line between entrances shall be clearly indicated.

-10. Outdoor Storage
+9. Outdoor Storage

-Outdoor storage shall be located on the rearyard of the lot and be screened from visual site from street and other surrounding development.
+Outdoor storage as a use accessory to a main use, such as storage of vehicles, aggregates, equipment, and goods, shall be located only in the rearyard of the lot and be screened from visual sight from streets and other surrounding development.